 - $70,000 Work Completed ($50,000 from Previous + $10,000 Work this Period + $10,000 Materials Stored)

 - $0 Materials Stored Retainage withheld

-- Looking at the G702 Summary Page, note that line 5B for Materials Stored Retainage will only show a value if there are currently materials stored.
+- Looking at the Summary Page, note that line 5B for Materials Stored Retainage will only show a value if there are current materials being stored.
 All retainage moves into Work Completed retainage as the materials are incorporated into the project.